radixdlt/olympia-node/docs/transaction-specs/specs/parsing.md

 ### `READINDEX`

-A `DOWNINDEX` instruction asserts all substates whose serialization has the given prefix (`bytes`) as in operand.
+A `READINDEX` instruction asserts all substates whose serialization has the given prefix (`bytes`) as in operand.

 ## Error Handling